32 Weeks Pregnant: What To Expect

 This may be old news, but it’s a good idea to begin creating a bond with junior before the actual birth.
 This doesn’t have to be a major undertaking – even just talking to the little one is an excellent start, and will help them recognize your voice once she or he is born.
 Touching your partner’s belly may excite him or calm him down; it all depends on the situation and your baby’s needs.

 Some parents find haptonomy helpful – it’s a way of learning to communicate with the baby through touch.
 Parents attend classes, which are always done on an individual basis, to learn how to apply pressure to calm the baby.
 You learn how to touch the belly to relax baby and mom, and she learns how touch can help her relax during labor.
-You can start haptonomy as soon as the baby has started to move, usually at around 4½ months.
+You can start haptonomy as soon as the baby has started to move, usually after the fourth month of pregnancy.

 Deciding on Pain Relief